ralphc1212/bayes-mil/README.md

 # Bayes-MIL: A New Probabilistic Perspective on Attention-based Multiple Instance Learning for Whole Slide Images

 This repository is the implementation of [Bayes-MIL: A New Probabilistic Perspective on Attention-based Multiple Instance Learning for Whole Slide Images](https://openreview.net/forum?id=_geIwiOyUhZ).
+Parts of this project use code from [CLAM](https://github.com/mahmoodlab/CLAM).

 ![Alt text](overview.png)